vsvipul/Attendance_Bot/README.md

 # Attendance_Bot
-Helps in marking your hostel attendance by assigning one person in the hostel to mark everybody's attendance everyday.
+A telegram bot that helps in marking your hostel attendance by assigning one person in the hostel to mark everybody's attendance everyday.
 Saves time and human work.

 ## How to get started?
 - Create a new file ```key.js``` with a similar format as below -